RConsortium/submissions-pilot4-webR/README.md

 ---

+# Development Setup

+This repository was last updated using R version 4.2.3.
+Dependencies are managed by [`{renv}`](https://rstudio.github.io/renv/articles/renv.html) version `1.0.3`.
+Once you have those installed on your system, you can restore the R package library by running `renv::restore()` in the R console.

 # Compiling a webR version
 Use the applicaion in the `app` folder version for compilation.
 This version can also be run normally as a traditional shiny application.